 Raising soil pH requires a quantity of agricultural liming material that is determined by the amount of acidity in the soil and the quality of the liming material.
 Soil acidity is measured by soil testing; the quality of agricultural liming material is determined by its purity and particle size distribution.
 In Pennsylvania, agricultural liming materials must, by law, meet minimum quality standards.

 Limestone is applied to neutralize the acidity in the soil and thus raise the soil pH to the optimum range for crop growth.
 The limestone recommendation is based on the amount of exchangeable acidity measured in the soil and the optimum soil pH level for the crop.
 The recommended limestone application is a one-time application to cover the three years on the test.
 For most agronomic crops, the optimum pH is 6.5.
 For alfalfa and barley, the pH goal is 7.0.
 The pH requirements vary from crop to crop.
 However, because only one limestone recommendation is made for three years, the recommendation on the report will adjust the pH for the most sensitive crop to be grown during the three years.
 The actual pH goal used to make the limestone recommendation is indicated next to the recommendation on the report.

 Lime requirement, as pounds of calcium carbonate equivalent (CCE) per acre, can be estimated using the following formulas.
-The exchangeable acidity is given at the bottom of the Penn State Soil Test Report (see Figure 1.2-3).
+The exchangeable acidity is given at the bottom of the Penn State Soil Test Report (see sample soil test report).
 Some soil testing labs report exchangeable acidity as “Exchangeable H+.”